 ENC primarily works on providing data, in terms of qualitative and quantitative research, to governments and civil society organizations from across the EU, accession members and ENP countries.
 We work on several research projects ranging from anti-radicalization, best practice in democracy to surveying, education and economic analysis, as well as research implementation programs in several countries throughout North Africa, the Middle East, Eastern Europe, South Caucasus and Central Asia.
 All our research is published at our events which are held in various European capitals, as well as throughout the European Neighbourhood and in accession countries (e.g. Turkey, Serbia).
 We also publish an annual report, which comprises of our yearly findings and analysis.

 Partnerships play an important role in ENC’s working structure.
 We have partner organizations in every single ENP country, as well as throughout EU Member States and accession countries.
-Since its inception in 2016, ENC has worked with the following institutional partners: European Commission, European Parliament, North Atlantic Treaty Organisation (NATO), as well as academic institutions, civil society organisations, journalists and ministries in Egypt, Georgia, Moldova, Morocco, Tunisia, Turkey, and the Ukraine.
+Since its inception in 2016, ENC has worked with the following institutional partners: European Commission, European Parliament, European External Action Service (EEAS), North Atlantic Treaty Organisation (NATO), as well as academic institutions – University of St Andrews, Vrije Universiteit Brussel (VUB), Université libre de Bruxelles (ULB), TOBB University of Economics and Technology, and civil society organisations in the EU (EUCAM), Jordan (CulTech), Georgia (Economic Policy Research Center), Moldova (Institute for Public Policy), Turkey (MUSIAD, PODEM), Uzbekistan (Young Leaders Development Project) and the Ukraine (Institute of World Policy).